 Mr. Rosenthal served as the Executive Secretary of the UN Economic Commission for Latin America

 (ECLAC).
 Amb.
 Rosenthal has also served as Chair of the Advisory Group of Experts on the Review of theUnited

 Nations Peacebuilding Architecture from 2015 to 2016.
 He is currently a member of the UN secretary-

 General's Independent Eminent Persons' for the 2020 Peacebuilding Architecture Review, and of the Secretary-

 Ambassador Schumacher was Germany's Special Envoy for the country's candidature for a non-permanent

 UN Security Council seat for the term 2019-2020.
 From 2011 to 2014.
 Mr. Schumacher was posted as

-Germany's Permanet Representative to the UN in Geneva.
-During his Diplomatic career.
-Mr. Schumacher
+Germany's Permanent Representative to the UN in Geneva.
+During his diplomatic career, Mr. Schumacher

 served as the German Ambassador to Thailand from 2008 to 2009, to Iraq from 2007 to 2008 and